 Level 11

 Impress your date and toast to the sunset from the 11th floor of the Bellwether Beach Resort in St. Pete Beach at Level 11‘s wraparound outdoor terrace.
-Perks include front row seats to watch the sun set over the Gulf, a robust drink menu and shareable apps.
-If you want to make it an overnight, this bar is less than a 5-minute walk from Postcard Inn On The Beach and TradeWinds Island Grand Resort.
+Perks include front row seats to watch the sunset, a robust drink menu, and shareable apps.

-- 360 Rooftop Lounge at The Hotel Zamora, also on St. Pete Beach
+Bonus idea – 360 Rooftop Lounge at The Hotel Zamora, also on St. Pete Beach

 Opal Sands Waterfront Sandbar